401(k) Calculator - Maximize Your Retirement Savings

 Frequently Asked Questions

 At minimum, contribute enough to get your full employer match (typically 3-6% of salary).
-Financial experts recommend saving 10-15% of income for retirement, including employer contributions.
+Financial advisors typically suggest saving 10-15% of income for retirement, including employer contributions.
 If starting late, consider 20% or more.

 Traditional 401(k) contributions are pre-tax, reducing current taxable income but taxed on withdrawal.
 Roth 401(k) uses after-tax dollars but grows tax-free with tax-free withdrawals in retirement.
 Choose based on current vs. expected retirement tax rates.